Abhishek-Sharma0/Habit_Tracker/README.md

 - MongoDB server running locally or remotely

 # Usage

--Visit the hosted app in your web browser at Habit Tracker.
+- Visit the hosted app in your web browser at Habit Tracker - https://habit-tracker-snx8.onrender.com/ .
--For local development, visit the app at http://localhost:3000.
+- For local development, visit the app at http://localhost:3000.
 - Sign up or log in to your account.
 - Use the dashboard to manage your habits by adding, editing, marking as favorites, and more.
 - Toggle between daily and weekly views to suit your preference.